 In addition to being passed down through your family, there are other factors that can increase your chances of developing sleep apnea.
 These include being overweight, a narrow airway, being male, having a larger neck circumference, and being older in age.

 If you drink and smoke regularly, you’re also putting yourself at risk for developing or worsening sleep apnea.
-Certain medications that are used to treat anxiety and sleeping pills can also put you at an increased risk for obstructive sleep apnea.
-It’s also a good idea to avoid taking muscle relaxants if you have sleep apnea as this can definitely worsen your condition.
+Certain medications used to treat anxiety and sleeping pills can also increase the risk for obstructive sleep apnea.
+It’s also a good idea to avoid taking muscle relaxants if you have sleep apnea as this can worsen your condition.
 If you’ve hurt your back or pulled a muscle, consider taking ibuprofen instead.

 Don’t let snoring take you Hostage!